 REDUCED CALORIE SWEETENERS

-On my quest to discover all sweeteners with 25 to 90% fewer calories than table sugar, I found hundreds of options and list them here in two groups: one with sugars and the other not.
+On my quest to discover all sweeteners with 25 to 90% fewer calories than table sugar, I found hundreds of options and listed them here in two groups: one with sugars and the other sugar-free.

 aka Sugar Blends